Phytomyza

 Also

-elsewhere: Widespread and common in much of Europe including
+elsewhere: Widespread and common throughout much of Europe including

 NBN Atlas links to known host species: